Bleeding the engine fuel system

 • - intake tubes in the fuel tanks.

-Checking air in the fuel system
+Checking air in the system

 Disconnect the fuel supply line of the booster pump.

-Checking air in the fuel system
+Checking air in the system

-Checking air in the fuel system
+Checking air in the system

 Check the fuel system for damaged fuel lines and loose connections.
 Replace damaged fuel lines and tighten loose connections.